Akuli/hexpython/README.md

 2. In HexChat, type `/load` and then path to the file.
 For example, `/load /home/akuli/hexpython/hexpython.py`.

 To install so that it auto-loads when HexChat starts, copy `hexpython.py` to HexChat's plugin folder:
-- Windows: open "Run" prompt from start menu, type `%appdata%/HexChat/Addons`, drag and drop `hexpython.py` there
+- Windows: open "Run" prompt from start menu, type `%appdata%\HexChat\Addons`, drag and drop `hexpython.py` there
 - Linux: run `cp path/to/hexpython.py ~/.config/hexchat/addons/`
 - MacOS: I have no idea.
 Please ask help in [GitHub issues](https://github.com/Akuli/hexpython/issues).